JanneRemes/VulkanDemos/00_commons/README.md

 	- `VkResultToString`: converts a VkResult into its ASCII string representation.
 	- `sdl2Initialization`: executes SDL2 initialization and creates a window.
+	- `findMemoryTypeWithProperties`: Search a memory type with the required properties from a VkPhysicalDeviceMemoryProperties object.
+	- `createFence`: Utility function to create a VkFence on a specified VkDevice.
+	- `createSemaphore`: Utility function to create a VkSemaphore on a specified VkDevice.
+	- `createFramebuffer`: Utility function to create a VkFramebuffer object from a set of VkImageViews.
+	- `loadAndCreateShaderModule`: Loads a SPIR-V shader from file and creates a VkShaderModule from it.

 - 01_createVkInstance.h